tammymakesthings/tammymakesthings/content/md/posts/2020-01-07-circuitpython-2020-thoughts.md

 they asked "what do you want from [CircuitPython](https://circuitpython.org/) in 2020.
 For those that aren't familiar with it, CircuitPython is a project to allow programming of embedded microcontrollers in Python.
-It's pretty much wonderful, and I've been using it for almost all of my hardwre hacking of late.
+It's pretty much wonderful, and I've been using it for almost all of my hardware hacking of late.

 So here in no particular order are my thoughts for _#CircuitPython2020_.